-This section is presented as a commentary on the overall financial position of Tactran as shown within the Annual Accounts for the year ended 31 March 2024.
+This section is presented as a commentary on the overall financial position of Tactran as shown within the Annual Accounts for the year ended 31 March 2025.
 It contains explanations of the major influences on the Partnership's income, expenditure, and cash flow in line with the Statement of Accounting Policies which sets out the basis upon which the financial statements have been prepared and explains the accounting treatment of both general and specific items.

-The Comprehensive Income & Expenditure recognises all income received in the 2023/24 financial year in line with the terms and conditions of funding.
+The Comprehensive Income and Expenditure recognises all income received in the 2024/25 financial year in line with the terms and conditions of funding.

-The Movement in Reserves Statement recognises the £19,000 surplus for 2023/24 (£22,000 deficit in 2022/23).
+The Movement in Reserves Statement recognises the £152,000 surplus for 2024/25 (£19,000 surplus in 2023/24).

-The Balance Sheet includes a General Fund Reserve to recognise the cumulative surpluses and deficits including the surplus for 2023/24.
+The Balance Sheet includes a General Fund Reserve to recognise the cumulative surpluses and deficits including the surplus for 2024/25.
 Also included are Unusable Reserves for Pension and Accumulated Absences movements.